TERREMEMBER/znbase/docs/content/v2.1/secure/tls-encryption/server-to-server.md

 ## Prerequisites

-Before you can enable and use server-to-server encryption, you need to create and configure server certificates for each node of your YugabyteDB cluster.
+Before you can enable and use server-to-server encryption, you need to create and configure server certificates for each node of your ZNbaseDB cluster.
 For information, see [Create server certificates](../server-certificates).

 ## Configure YB-Master and YB-TServer nodes